 Is bonus and equity compensation covered?

 For purposes of qualifying for a new policy and determining the maximum possible issue amount, insurers will include bonus, commission, and equity compensation if it is included in W-2 earnings and is a regular part of a person's compensation.

-Yes, if you build in that option into the policy from the start with the appropriate rider(s).
+Yes, if that option is built into the policy from the start with the appropriate rider(s), which might cost extra.